loadsmart/blog/content/posts/2022-02-02-decreased-backend-tests-step/index.md

 Working Groups are a great format when it comes to solve multi-squad tech debts, as they are short-lived, temporary, diverse, and they are formed to solve a cross-organization issue.
 Cool, right?
 Would you like to know more about Loadsmart Engineering culture?
 [Check it out](https://engineering.loadsmart.com/blog/our-engineering-culture).

-In this particular initiative, the team was formed by 3 full-stack engineers, 2 backend engineers, and 1 site reliability engineer.
+In this initiative, the team was formed by three full-stack engineers, two backend engineers, and one site reliability engineer.
 All of them from different squads.

 ## Goals
 As with all Loadsmart initiatives, it should have clear goals and be based on data to be properly tracked by everyone.